Scripture as Interface. A Hermeneutical Reflection on a Concept based in Media Theory

 The meaning of common reading (and hearing and seeing) is especially evident in digital contexts.49 Hemenway concludes: “At its best, bible has and always will afford this kind of anarchy through the constraints and possibilities of its materiality in interface.
 Even if this anarchy looks more troubling and threatening to those who value the stability of the texts of bible, the continuity throughout history of this affordance of anarchy in the acts of material media translation can offer us a way to engage emerging bible interfaces from a place of familiarity and value, not anxiety.”50

 My hermeneutical reinterpretation shows that the dogmatic reflections on Scripture as a medium are much more fluid than the debates on the mediality of Scripture suggest.
-The alterity of Scripture, the fixation of its content, the embodiments of the gospel – these characteristics attributed to the writtenness of the Bible are not challenged by digital media, but have to be reinterpreted regarding all medial forms.
+The characterictics attributed to the writtenness of the Bible - it’s alterity, the fixation of its content, and the embodiments of the gospel – are not challenged by digital media, but have to be reinterpreted regarding all medial forms.

 To open the discussion, I want to conclude with two questions.